 Once you have received the document, you can then either provide your landlord with a hard copy or a digital version of the letter.

 It’s always a good idea to let your landlord know in advance that you’re working on securing an ESA letter and animal—everyone appreciates a heads up.

 If you aren’t already seeing a licensed mental health professional (LMHP) and need to get an ESA Letter through an online service, here are a few of the top-rated, legitimate providers.

-Founded by mental health and animal experts, Pettable has helped more than 10,000 customers in the last year alone.
-The company has built up a pretty solid reputation in a short amount of time thanks to its strong customer service team and money-back guarantee.
+Founded by mental health and animal experts, Pettable has helped more than 10,000 customers in the last year alone and has a good reputation because of it’s customer service team and money-back guarantee.

 - Take a short, 5-minute quiz.